z3tt/Z3tt/content/top/about.md

   *December 2017*, Ghent, Belgium – organizer together with Florian Hartig and Nick Golding

 - <font color=#808080>**Leibniz PhD Symposium "What future do we have as scientists?
 Rethinking scientific publishing & careers"**</font>
-  *September 2017* – Berlin, Germany – part of organizational comitee
+  *September 2017* – Berlin, Germany – part of organizational committee

 - <font color=#808080>**12th Workshop of the Young Modellers in Ecology (YoMos)**</font>
   *May 2017* – Buchenbach, Germany – organizer and chair